Edward Kosi: 2021

 Kosi made his first grade debut in round 8 of the 2021 NRL season, starting on the wing for the New Zealand Warriors against North Queensland.

 2022

 In round 7 of the 2022 NRL season against Melbourne, Kosi was responsible for multiple errors which lead to tries in New Zealand's record 70-10 loss at AAMI Park.

 The following day, Kosi was the only player demoted to reserve grade from the New Zealand Warriors side following the defeat.
 In round 22 of the 2022 NRL season, Kosi scored two tries for New Zealand in a 42-18 victory over Canterbury.

 Kosi played a total of eleven games for the New Zealand Warriors as they finished 15th on the table.

+2023 & 2024

+Kosi played 11 games for the New Zealand Warriors in the 2023 NRL season and scored five tries as the club finished 4th on the table and qualified for the finals.
+In the 2024 NRL season, Kosi was limited to only five appearances with the club scoring three tries.

+2025

+On 4 August, South Sydney announced that they had signed Kosi on a two-year deal.

+On 28 September, he played in New Zealand's 30-12 NSW Cup Grand Final victory over St. George Illawarra.